nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     * System workqueue thread
     * Logger thread (on debug :ref:`build types <nrf_desktop_requirements_build_types>`)
     * Shell thread (on :ref:`build types <nrf_desktop_requirements_build_types>` with shell enabled)
-    * Threads related to Bluetooth LE (the exact number depends on the selected Link Layer)
+    * Threads related to Bluetooth® LE (the exact number depends on the selected Link Layer)
 * Application-related threads
     * Motion sensor thread (running only on mouse)
     * Settings loading thread (enabled by default only on keyboard)
-    * QoS data sampling thread (running only if Bluetooth LE QoS feature is enabled)
+    * QoS data sampling thread (running only if Bluetooth® LE QoS feature is enabled)

 Most of the application activity takes place in the context of the system work queue thread, either through scheduled work objects or through the event manager callbacks (executed from the system workqueue thread).
 Because of this, the application does not need to handle resource protection.